SurenderLohia/surenderlohia.github.io/_posts/2020-08-11-todo-app-tutorial.markdown

 <img class="border" src="{{'/assets/images/posts/todo-app/todo-app-final.png' | prepend: site.baseurl}}" alt="Todo-app app">

-Now go ahead add, remove todo-items.
-After a refresh also data will be available, because we stored our data in localstore store, so it's persisting...
+Now, go ahead add, remove todo-items.
+After a refresh also data will be available, because we stored our data on local storage, so it's persisting...

 That's all we are done.
 Now will deploy our app.

 <br>
 ### 4. Deploy our code to live, using Github Pages.

-First we have to do [git](https://git-scm.com/) init.
-Go to terminal, navigate to todo-app directory and enter the below command
+First, we have to do [git](https://git-scm.com/) init.
+Go to the terminal, navigate to the todo-app directory, and enter the below command.

 <pre>
   <code class="language-shell">